Clinical Assistant Visa Sponsorship Jobs in Montana

 Which companies sponsor visas for clinical assistants in Montana?

 The largest sponsors of clinical assistant roles in Montana are Billings Clinic, Intermountain Health (formerly SCL Health), Providence St. Patrick Hospital in Missoula, and Bozeman Health.
-These health systems have established HR infrastructure for H-1B and other work visa filings and have historically sponsored international clinical staff to address persistent workforce shortages across the state.
+These health systems have established HR infrastructure for H-1B visa and other work visa filings and have historically sponsored international clinical staff to address persistent workforce shortages across the state.

 Which visa types are most common for clinical assistant roles in Montana?